-Platinum Asia Investments Limited (the "Company") is a listed investment company or "LIC", whose shares are listed on the Australian Securities Exchange ("ASX") and traded in the same way as other listed shares.
+Platinum Capital Limited (the "Company") is a listed investment company, or "LIC", whose shares are listed on the Australian Securities Exchange ("ASX") and traded in the same way as other listed shares.
 Being a LIC, the Company:

-- is closed-ended, which means that the underlying portfolio can be managed without concern for fluctuating cash flows; - is taxed at source and can therefore distribute available profits to shareholders in the form of dividends, usually fully franked (depending on the availability of franking credits); and - has established a dividend profit reserve, which provides the possibility for the smoothing of dividends from year to year, at the discretion of the Board.
+- is closed-ended which means that the underlying portfolio can be managed without concern for fluctuating cash flows; - is taxed at source and can therefore distribute available profits to shareholders in the form of dividends, usually fully-franked (depending on the availability of franking credits); and - has established a dividend profit reserve which creates the opportunity for the smoothing of dividends from year to year, at the discretion of the Board.